AlanDJS9/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a test list
+- Thing 1
+- Stuff 2
+- Something 3